Emily Dickinson Lexicon

 embrace, n. [see brace, v.]

-- Poss. word play on embryo, a metal or chemical substance not disengaged from its native state of combination.
+- Metal that conducts a current; chemical substance not disengaged from its native state of combination.

 Emeline, proper n. [see Emily, proper n.]